 Get your future a lift with a career in aviation

-Take your future to new heights with a career in aviation!
-JCC’s Flight Center, located at the Jackson County Airport - Reynolds Field, offers education and training needed for someone looking for a job in aviation.
+Take your career to new horizons with a career in aviation!
+The Jackson College Flight Center, located at the Jackson County Airport - Reynolds Field, offers education and training needed for someone looking for a job in aviation.

-JCC offers an associate degree and pilot certification for those looking to learn to fly.
-Students working toward an associate degree may take their general education credits at JCC and complete flight training at the flight center.
-Since 2012, JCC has partnered with Solo Aviation to offer flight training.
-Now, students may also learn to fly helicopters as well as earn multi-engine and multi-engine instructor ratings.
+JC offers an associate degree and pilot certification for those looking to learn to fly.
+Students working toward an associate degree may take their general education credits at the College and complete flight training at the Flight Center.
+Since 2012, JC has partnered with Solo Aviation to offer flight training.
+Students may earn private pilot, commercial pilot, instrument rating, flight instructor certification, instrument flight instructor rating, multi-engine and multi-engine instructor ratings.

 Careers in the field are diverse, from local commercial pilots, to flight instructors, to corporate and regional pilots to the major airline pilots.
 The College offers private, instrument, commercial and flight instructor flight training.
 A minimum of 250 hours flight time are required for a commercial certificate, which qualifies pilots for entry-level jobs.

 “Demand in the field is projected to grow due to a forecasted pilot shortage,” said instructor Christopher “Chip” Monk, program director of aviation technology.
 “We are expecting a big draw for flight instructors, which students can do right out of JC.”

 Commercial airlines have seen their ups and downs in recent years, though jobs for pilots and aviation technicians are available.
 A student will usually start with flight instruction and then go on to become either a corporate or regional pilot.
 To become a pilot, students should be sociable and good with people because one will always be working with others.
 In addition, good skills in math and science are helpful.

 “Really, it’s more like driving a car than anything.
 It is easier than some people think.
 It’s still a lot of hard work, but it isn’t out of reach,” Monk said.